AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    >
    >If **[!UICONTROL Asset Insights]** is enabled to track impressions/clicks with Adobe Analytics, this regenerated asset ID invalidates the data-captured for the asset on Adobe Analytics.

-   If the asset you upload exists in AEM Assets, the **[!UICONTROL Duplicates Detected]** dialog box warns that you are attempting to upload a duplicate asset.
+   If the asset you upload exists in [!DNL Experience Manager] Assets, the **[!UICONTROL Duplicates Detected]** dialog box warns that you are attempting to upload a duplicate asset.
 The dialog appears only if the SHA 1 checksum value of the binary of the existing asset matches the checksum value of the asset you upload.
 In this case, the names of assets are immaterial.
 In other words, the dialog can even appear for assets that have different names if the SHA 1 values for their binaries are the same.

    >[!NOTE]
    >